Counting Baxter Matrices: Resolving one of Knuth's conjectures

 \section{Resolving one of Knuth's conjectures}

-Donald Knuth conjectured that any $m \times n$ Baxter matrix has fewer than $m+n$ 1's.
+Donald Knuth conjectured that the number of 1s in any $r \times k$ Baxter matrix is fewer than $(r+k)$.
 We know from the definition of Baxter matrices that each column must contain at least one 1.
-We say that any column containing two or more 1's contains extra 1's.
+Then we can refer to any 1 that is not the topmost in its column as an extra 1.

-\begin{thm} The number of extra 1's in a Baxter matrix with $r$ rows is less than $r$. \end{thm} To prove this, we will use the following lemma. \begin{lemma} The total number of extra 1's that appear in two consecutive columns is at most the change in depth of the corresponding state transition in $A_r$. \end{lemma} For now let's assume the lemma is true.
+\begin{theorem} The number of extra 1s in a Baxter matrix with $r$ rows is less than $r$. \end{theorem} To prove this, we will use the following lemma. \begin{lemma} The total number of extra 1s that appear in two consecutive columns is at most the change in depth of the corresponding state transition in $A_r$. \end{lemma}

+For now let's assume the lemma is true.
 Suppose $M$ is some Baxter matrix with $r$ rows and $k$ columns.
 Let $p$ be its corresponding path in $A_r$, and let $T$ be the set of transitions in $p$.
 Let $t^*$ be the final state in $p$.
-If we use the fact that the start state does not contain any extra 1's and assume that $t^*$ does not contain any extra 1's, we get that
+If we use the fact that the start state does not contain any extra 1s and assume that $t^*$ does not contain any extra 1s, we get that

-If $t^*$ does contain extra 1's, then we modify $p$ to contain an extra transition from $t^*$ to a state of maximal depth (regardless of whether such a transition exists in $A_r$).
-Note that any state of maximal depth must not contain any additional 1's.
-And additionally this transition satisfies Lemma \ref{extra} because for each extra 1 that appears in $t^*$, the maximum depth that $t^*$ could be is reduced by 1.
-Now we apply the Lemma \ref{extra} to the (potentially modified) $p$.
+Suppose $t^*$ does contain extra 1s.
+Let $t'$ be the state obtained by replacing all the extra 1s in $t^*$ with rowstate 3.
+We now modify $p$ to contain an extra transition from $t^*$ to $t'$, regardless of whether this transition exists in $A_r$.
+Note that $t'$ does not have any extra 1s by construction.
+This extra transition satisfies Lemma \ref{extra}, because for each extra 1 in $t^*$, the depth has increased by 1 in that row.
+Now we can apply Lemma \ref{extra} to the (potentially modified) $p$.

+Now for a proof of Lemma \ref{extra}: \begin{proof} Consider 2 consecutive columns, column $m$ and column $m+1$.
+We will denote them by $c_0$ and $c_1$ for short.
+Let $i$ be the minimum row which contains a 1 in $c_0$, $j$ be the minimum row that contains a 1 in $c_1$, $k$ be the maximum row which contains a 1 in $c_0$, and $l$ be the maximum row that contains a 1 in $c_1$.
+We can assume $i \leq j$, for if not the proof is symmetric.
+We will consider 3 cases.